hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/labs/lab0.md

 ### Analysis Question #2

 Describe how this activity went for you.
 Were any puzzles particularly challenging, and what made them challenging?
 Alternately, is there any regex you're particularly proud of devising, and if so, why?

+## Submitting

+There is no code to submit for this exercise (though, please make sure to include the specific regexes you came up with somewhere in your journal).
+You should just submit your journal on [the Gradescope assignment](https://www.gradescope.com/courses/1066898/assignments/6615932).